Productive Study Date Ideas: The Ultimate Valentine's Day Guide

 Valentine’s Day isn't reserved for couples.
 In fact, planning a study date with yourself is one of the best ways to practice self-care.
 Prioritizing your own growth and learning is a massive investment in your future self.

 To make a solo date feel special, curate your environment.
-Set the mood with some science-backed study music to stay in the zone, grab your favorite drink, and use the time to dive deep into a subject you’re actually passionate about.
+Set the mood with some science-backed study music to stay in the zone, grab your favorite drink, and use the time to explore a subject you’re actually passionate about.

 Pros and cons of solo study dates versus couple study dates.